Engoo Blog Language Tips

 You’re too kind.

 You can use this short phrase after receiving a compliment.
-It has a slightly formal feeling and is sometimes used in a joking way.
+It has a slightly formal feeling and is sometimes said in a joking way.

 A